NBCLab/NBCLab.github.io/team/_posts/2017-04-06-salo-taylor.md

 twitter: taylor_salo
 ---

-I am a fourth-year graduate student in the Department of Psychology at Florida International University, specializing in Cognitive Neuroscience.
-I graduated from Cornell University (Ithaca, New York) with a B.A. in Psychology, before spending two years as a research assistant at the Translational Cognitive and Affective Neuroscience lab at University of California, Davis.
-I am mostly interested in neuroimaging meta-analysis and functional decoding, neuroinformatics tool development, data management for large neuroimaging datasets, and improving transparency and reproducibility in cognitive neuroscience.
+I am a sixth-year graduate student in the Department of Psychology at Florida International University, specializing in Cognitive Neuroscience.
+I graduated from Cornell University (Ithaca, New York) with a B.A. in Psychology, before spending two years as a research assistant at the Translational Cognitive and Affective Neuroscience lab at the University of California, Davis.
+I'm primarily interested in neuroinformatics (tool-building for cognitive neuroscience), reproducible neuroimaging research, and semi-advanced fMRI denoising.

+I am the project maintainer for [NiMARE](https://github.com/neurostuff/NiMARE), a Python package for neuroimaging meta-analyses, and a core contributor to [tedana](https://github.com/ME-ICA/tedana), a library for denoising multi-echo fMRI data.
+I also contribute to a number of neuroimaging-related Python tools, like [fMRIPrep](https://github.com/poldracklab/fmriprep), the [physiopy suite](https://github.com/physiopy), and [heudiconv](https://github.com/nipy/heudiconv).

-If you'd like to get in touch with me, feel free to email me or message me on the BrainHack Slack group (join at [brainhack-slack-invite.herokuapp.com](https://brainhack-slack-invite.herokuapp.com)).
+If you'd like to get in touch with me, feel free to email me or message me on the [BrainHack Mattermost](https://mattermost.brainhack.org/).